 A 802 m2 sub-dividable double block on the eastern slope of Lewis Hill in a quiet pocket of Coopers Plains on Nyleta Street.
 See geographical features and local facilities HERE.

 The Garden has well-establish fruit and nut trees.
 The soil has been built up and improved over the years.
 Organic material has been retained and composted and very little water is lost to storm drains.
 A pumped irrigation system waters the entire garden and 7 raised sleeper wicker beds.
+You can rent a garden bed – see details HERE.
 For images see the gallery HERE.

 The house is a narrow-block Barambah style by Garth Chapman Traditional Queenslanders, draughted by Kevin Hincksman and built by Andrew Black of Designer Homes Qld P/L. Completed February 2011.
 There are 4 bedrooms and a guest room, a study or media room, 3 bathrooms (1 ensuite) 2 kitchens and laundries, 3 decks and an open-plan living and dining room.
 The ground floor area can function as a self-contained apartment on a sub-meter.